mhp078/QtQmlModuleExample/README.md

-# Qt Qml Module Example
+# Qt Qml Module Sample

-In this example, we use qml modules in another project.
+In this sample, we use qml modules in another project.

 Cmake is used in this library.